Baptist Global Response: Privacy Statement

 The Collection, Use, and Disclosure of Personally Identifiable Information

-As used in BGR’s Privacy Statement, the phrase “personally identifiable information” is personal information that identifies a specific natural person and means: (a) a first and last name; (b) an address, including a street name, city or town, and zip code (but excluding a post office box); (c) an e-mail address; (d) a telephone number; (e) a Social Security number; and/or, (f) an account number or credit card number (including but not limited to, banking account and routing numbers).
+As used in BGR’s Privacy Statement, the phrase “personally identifiable information” is personal information that identifies a specific natural person and means: (a) a first and last name; (b) an address, including a street name, city or town, and zip code (but excluding a post office box); (c) an e-mail address; (d) a telephone number; (e) a Social Security number; (f) self-identified health information, and/or, (g) an account number or credit card number (including but not limited to, banking account and routing numbers).
 In BGR’s Privacy Statement, the phrase “personally identifiable information” is abbreviated as “PII”.

 BGR is the owner of all PII that is collected by BGR on BGR’s website.
 BGR may collect PII from users, constituents, and in responses to online surveys and group discussions at several different points on BGR’s website.

-BGR will not sell or rent PII to other organizations in ways that are different from what is disclosed in this Privacy Statement.
+BGR will not sell or rent PII to other organizations in ways that are different from what is disclosed in this Privacy Statement or not permitted under the GDPR.

 BGR may use PII to contact the user about BGR, the goods and services available on BGR’s website, and to provide information about other topics and discussion groups.